-NIDDK, in partnership with a number of pharmaceutical companies, has launched a new program to consolidate human genetic and phenotypic data in individuals with type 2 diabetes into a single knowledge base that will be freely available to the research community.
+NIDDK, in partnership witha number of pharmaceutical companies, has launched a new program to consolidate human genetic and phenotypic data in individuals with type 2 diabetes into a single knowledge base that will be freely available to the research community.
 This program, the Accelerating Medicines Partnership in Type 2 Diabetes, facilitated by the Foundation of the NIH, will provide extensive tools to query and visualize this data to validate drug targets and uncover mechanisms underlying development and progression of type 2 diabetes.
-I co-chair this partnership along with Dr. Peter Stein of Merck.
+I co-chair this partnership with Dr. Melissa Thomas of Eli Lilly.
 To learn more, go to http://www.nih.gov/research-training/accelerating-medicines-partnership-amp/type-2-diabetes.

 In addition to my role within NIDDK, I participate in collaborative activities across NIH, including participation in the NIH Obesity Research Task Force and leadership of 2 programs supported through the NIH Common Fund.
 The ORTF encourages development of collaborative initiatives and workshops of interest to multiple NIH Institutes.
 The NIH Common Fund supports activities which addresses key roadblocks in biomedical research that impede basic scientific discovery and its translation into improved human health.
 I have been involved in a number of Common Fund Programs, and current lead 2 efforts, one to expand capacity and quality of metabolomics research in the United States and one to understand the role of higher order structure in the nucleus in genome function and disease.